Lexidy Home » Services – Global » Services in Italy » Immigration – Italy » Italian Residency by Launching a Startup

 Our office of Immigration experts can help with all documentation.
 Depending on what you need, they can also advise on the appropriate residence permit for your case.

 Our team of experienced legal professionals will review all your documentation and advise you on the appropriate residence permit for your situation.
-In addition, we can arrange for translated documents, certification services, or even help with an interview if necessary.
+In addition, we can arrange for translated documents and certification services.
 Our support is in English, French, Greek, Spanish, Portuguese or Italian.

 The Government is trying the encourage the Italian Startup ecosystem by attracting foreign direct investment and entrepreneurs.
 Getting this visa involves several steps and a thorough review of your application.
 However, Lexidy’s lawyers have deep experience in securing these visas.